 Best for: Business and enterprise environments

-Double Robotics pioneered the modern telepresence robot market and continues to lead with the Double 3.
+Double Robotics pioneered the modern telepresence robot market and continues to lead with the Double 3 (Note: Currently sold out).
 This self-driving robot features an array of 3D sensors for autonomous navigation and obstacle avoidance.

 Key Features: